Job Openings and Labor Turnover Survey - Explained

 - Economics, Finance, & Analytics

-Job Openings and Labor Turnover Survey Definition
+What is the Job Openings and Labor Turnover Survey?

 JOLTS is a survey carried out to aid in determining the available job vacancies.
 It is done by the United States Bureau of Labor Statistics and collects data every month from various employers such as retailers, manufacturers among others.
 JOLTS presents both qualitative and quantitative questions to the respondents about their employment, recruitments, job openings, etc. The data collected is then grouped into regions and industries and then published each month.